-regions on a planet that Asian deep space explore otherwise marked by towering At a news conference here to alleged kickbacks to Department otherwise marked by towering today, A. Thomas Young, the executives from private com craters and sand dunes and the mission director, announced panies that held contracts with meandering channels through that a thorough five-hour the bureau. which floods of water / once Continued on Page 12, Column 1 must have coursed.
-Tax Bills Pass in Senate With Contents Unknown The following article was written by Eileen Shanahan and is based on reporting by her and David E. Rosenbaum. ment official indicated, how- five interla Special to The New York Times WASHINGTON, July 19-Senator Lloyd Bentsen is responsible for inserting into the current tax bill at least 10 least in part, because of his today wh provisions that benefit just a few companies each.
-Precisely how many Bentsen proposais determined.
+THE WHITE HOUSE WASHINGTON Aund Sunday Renature regions on a planet that Asian deep space explore otherwise marked by towering At a news conference here to alleged kickbacks to craters and sand dunes and the mission director, announced panies that held contracts with meandering channels through that a thorough five-hour the bureau. which floods of water once must have coursed. volcanic peaks, deep chasms, today, A. Thomas Young, the executives from private com Continued on Page 12, Column I Tax Bills Pass in Senate With Contents Unknown The following article was written by Eileen Shanahan and is based on reporting by her and David E. Rosenbaum. ment official indicated, how-five interle Special to The New York Times WASHINGTON, July 19-Senator Lloyd Bentsen is responsible for inserting into the current tax bill at least 10 least in part, because of his today wh provisions that benefit just a few companies each.
+Precisely A Guarantee Policy In Rhodesia Shaped By BERNARD WEINRAUB Special to The New York Times LONDON, July 19-The United States and Britain, seeking to persuade the Rhodesian Government to negotiate a transfer to black majority rule, are quietly shaping a joint policy that assures financial aid and property guarantees to the white minority, according to diplomatic sources in London.
+In drawing up the plans over the last few weeks, American and British officials have been up the pressure on Prime Minis- other Finance Committee mem the guerrilla war there deepens. nation's tax laws are written. of black rule.
+Ther are 6,000,- senators 000 blacks and 280,000 whites knows what is in them. in Rhodesia, a former British The second point is that those colony that declared itself inde- with a tax problem they want how many Bentsen proposais determined.